 If you want the best, you're going to have to pay for it.
 However, if you buy a BMW extended warranty, unexpected repairs is one thing you won't have to pay for.

 BMW will pick up the cost of repairs as long as the car is still under the manufacturer's warranty.

 Once the BMW warranty expires, those huge repair bills will be yours to pay.
 Here are a few typical issues with the BMW models.

 Before making any decision, research your specific model and year to ensure reliability.
 Certain models are known to have problems, making the extended protection decision a no-brainer.
 A good resource to check is Edmonds.com.

-Many people often ask the question - do I even a BMW extended warranty?
+Many people often ask this question.
 If you plan to keep your car longer than the manufacturer’s warranty and don’t want to end up responsible for costly repairs, then the answer is – YES!